 We are members of the Berklee City Music Network. https://www.berklee.edu/city-music-network/meet-network

 OUR MISSION: City Voices is a nonprofit organization that provides high quality, individualized voice instruction to underprivileged students in the Des Moines area.
 Helping students build these skills allows them to more effectively participate in vocal music opportunities around them, including their school and community programs.
 We also believe that, in doing so, we are mitigating inequalities, facilitating student access to experiences that are frequently out of reach due to a lack of financial resources.

 Look around our site – we have lots going on!

 City Voices also offers individual guitar lessons!
-If you want to sign up for guitar, use the form below.
+If you want to sign up for guitar, go to Student Information, enter your information and check “Individual Guitar.”
 Your instructor will contact you!
 NOTE: we encourage you to also sign up for voice lessons – to do that, you must complete and return the form above.

 Check it out – it’s the Performance Project!

 North senior Kameron James sings “Se vuol ballare” from “The Marriage of Figaro” at the City Voices Spring 2016 Recital.

 Junior Mayte Gomez-Cruz (Junior, North High School) sings “Stars and the Moon” at the City Voices Winter Recital.